Third wave of Covid-19 in England: what does the latest data show?

 The Government has said it will have offered all adults in England a first dose by July 19.

-Just under 92% of people aged 80 and over are estimated to have had both doses of vaccine, suggesting around one in 12 is not fully vaccinated.
+Just under 92% of people aged 80 and over are estimated to have had both doses of vaccine, suggesting around one in 12 are not fully vaccinated.

 Some 93% of eligible residents of older adults care homes in England are estimated to be fully vaccinated, but only 75% of eligible staff in these care homes are likely to have had both jabs.

-Nearly 91% of the clinically extremely vulnerable in England have received both doses, along with 77% of those aged 16 to 64 classed as at risk or a carer.
+Nearly 91% of the clinically extremely vulnerable in England have received both doses, along with 77% of those aged 16-64 classed as at risk or a carer.

+Latest estimates from Public Health England suggest vaccinations have directly averted over 46,300 hospital admissions in England, while the direct and indirect impact of the vaccination programme is believed to have prevented somewhere between 7.5 and 8.9 million infections.

 – Deaths